Skip to Content

 Now it is time to prepare the onions for the roasted butternut squash soup. *If you are making the soup in an electric pressure cooker skip this step and proceed to the instructions below.

-In a large stockpot, add olive oil over medium heat.
-Once the oil is hot, add the onion and salt.
+In a large stockpot, add 2/3 tablespoon of olive oil over medium heat.
+Once the oil is hot, add the onion and salt to the pan.

-Then cook the onion until it tender and translucent.
+Then cook the onion until it becomes tender and translucent.
 This will take approximately 4-5 minutes.

 Then add the minced garlic and cook for an additional minute, or until the garlic is fragrant.
 Be sure to stir frequently to prevent the garlic from burning and becoming bitter.

-Add the roasted squash to the same stockpot that you used to tenderize the onions and garlic.
-Then add the broth, maple syrup, pumpkin pie spice and fresh ground black pepper.
+Add the roasted squash to the same stockpot that you used to cook the onions and garlic.
+Then add the vegetable broth, maple syrup, pumpkin pie spice and fresh ground black pepper to the pot.

 If you don’t have an immersion blender you can add the cooked roasted butternut squash soup to a blender and pulse until smooth.